 by Mark Hughes, chief executive of BT Security

-Cyber-crime is posing a growing threat for businesses and households in the East of England
+Cyber-crime is posing a growing threat for businesses and households in the South East.

 It is a daunting thought that there are now about 27 billion devices connected to the internet – well over three times the human population of the world – and that this figure is expected to reach 125 billion within 13 years.

-There are growing indications that small and medium businesses, the bedrock of a regional economy such as the one in the East of England, are increasingly in the firing line of the criminals.
+There are growing indications that small and medium sized businesses are increasingly in the firing line of the criminals.

 To give a sense of the scale of the cyber-crime problem, BT’s security team detects 100,000 unique malware samples every day – more than one per second – and protects the BT network against more than 4,000 cyber-attacks daily.